Add-in commands requirement sets

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see Specify Office hosts and API requirements.

 Add-in commands are UI elements that extend the Office UI and start actions in your add-in.
 You can use add-in commands to add a button on the ribbon or an item to a context menu.
-For more information, see Add-in commands for Excel, Word, and PowerPoint.
+For more information, see Add-in commands for Excel, Word, and PowerPoint and Add-in commands for Outlook.

 The initial release of add-in commands doesn't have a corresponding requirement set (that is, there isn't an AddinCommands 1.0 requirement set).
 The following table lists the Office host applications that support the initial release version, and the build versions or number for those applications.